 It’s also a good idea to check websites/social media for the locations you’ll be visiting for any last-minute changes.

-Here’s where you can see fireworks in Des Moines over the Fourth of July in Central Iowa in 2021.
+Here’s where you can see fireworks in Des Moines over the Fourth of July and beyond in Central Iowa in 2022.

 Fireworks start at dusk, approximately 9:30 p.m.